Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

-We now make use of the fact that $\Gamma\ll 1$ to describe the main characteristics and balances in the HALD approximation.
-It can immediately be seen, as expected for long ducts, that horizontal viscous diffusion can be neglected from \eqref{eq:ns2dx_nd} and \eqref{eq:ns2dz_nd}.
-Furthermore, we consider small $\Rey$-values ($\Rey \ll \Gamma^{-1}$) such that the non-linear terms in \eqref{eq:ns2dx_nd} and \eqref{eq:ns2dz_nd} are also neglected.
-Vertical viscous diffusion in \eqref{eq:ns2dz_nd}, which is of order $\Gamma^2$ can also be immediately neglected with respect to the pressure gradient and gravity forces.
-This means that \eqref{eq:ns2dz_nd} yields, at zeroth order, the hydrostatic balance:
+\CB{We start the analysis with the $x$ and $z$ components of the Navier-Stokes equations, \eqref{eq:ns2dx_nd} and \eqref{eq:ns2dz_nd}, respectively.
+Considering $A^{-1}\ll1$ immediately yields, as expected for long ducts, that horizontal viscous diffusion (terms with $\partial^2/\partial x^2$) can be neglected from these equations when compared to vertical viscous diffusion (terms with $\partial^2/\partial z^2$) because of the additional $A^{-2}$ factor.
+The lowest order term of vertical viscous diffusion in \eqref{eq:ns2dz_nd} is $O(A^{-2})$ can also be immediately neglected with respect to lowest order terms of the pressure gradient and gravity forces which are $O(A^{0})$.}